 Boulger has said he assumes the county auditor’s office also has responded to the subpoena issued to its office and furnished the requested records as well.

 He also said investigators are obviously trying to get all the information they could get, but he was not sure if charges would come.

-We left a message at his office for him Thursday.
-His office said he was in trial in Pike County this week.
+We left a message for him at his office Thursday.
+Workers there said he was in trial in Pike County this week.

-We also reached out to Reader but have not received a response.
+We also reached out to the sheriff, but Reader did not respond to our request, either.

 Reader was sheriff for just months when eight members of the Rhoden family were found fatally shot in April 2016.